 - Only eviction protections

-If you like to check if your multi-family apartment complex is built before 1995, please click here.
+If you would like to check if your multi-family apartment complex is likely covered by the CSFRA, please click here.

 Key Provisions of the CSFRA